Adaptive Reordering Sampler with Neurally Guided MAGSAC: Experimental Results

 In the left plot of Fig.~\ref{fig:technical}, we show the accuracy gained from each component of the algorithm.
-We show the AUC scores and their standard deviations at $5^\circ$, $10^\circ$ and $20^\circ$ averaged over 12 scenes.
+We show the AUC scores and their std.\ at $5^\circ$, $10^\circ$ and $20^\circ$ averaged over 12 scenes.
 The proposed affine loss plays an important role in improved accuracy.
 Also, it confirms that the widely used techniques, \eg, SNN filtering, RootSIFT, initial training, are important steps to achieve state-of-the-art results.

-In the right plot of Fig.~\ref{fig:technical}, we show the results of different samplers used within Deep MAGSAC++.
-The compared samplers are the uniform one from \cite{fischler1981random}, the NG-RANSAC sampler~\cite{brachmann2019neural}, PROSAC~\cite{chum2005matching}, and the proposed AR-Sampler.
+In the right plot of Fig.~\ref{fig:technical}, we show the results of different samplers used within ARS-MAGSAC.
+The compared samplers are the uniform one from \cite{RANSAC}, the NG-RANSAC sampler~\cite{brachmann2019neural}, PROSAC~\cite{chum2005matching}, and the proposed AR-Sampler.
 It can be seen that the proposed AR-Sampler leads to the best accuracy.
-Interestingly, PROSAC significantly outperforms the recently proposed sampler of NG-RANSAC, which is just marginally more accurate than the uniform sampler when used inside Deep MAGSAC++.
+Interestingly, PROSAC significantly outperforms NG-RANSAC, which is just marginally more accurate than the uniform sampler when used inside ARS-MAGSAC.

+The average AUC scores of essential matrix estimation when using the pose error as loss (Pose loss), outlier ratio as loss (Self-supervised loss), and the proposed one (when training ARS-MAGSAC) on the PhotoTourism dataset are shown in Tab.~\ref{tab:losses}.
+The proposed loss combining pose and affine losses leads to the most accurate results.

+Additionally, Tab.~\ref{tab:networks_e} reports the AUC scores and the run-time of essential matrix estimation using our proposed method, or combined with other networks, \eg, the model proposed by CLNet~\cite{clnet2021}, replacing residual blocks with densely connected blocks among different layers, \etc. The proposed ARS-MAGSAC shows the best accuracies and marginally worse run-time than the best.
+Our architecture generalizes better than other networks, as simple as possible.
+The dense connections learn from the given correspondences as well as CLNet, but with low efficiency.